Board of Directors

 Southwest Region

-Katherine “Kate” Rose has served as the UF/IFAS Florida Sea Grant Extension Agent for Charlotte County since January of 2022.
+Katherine “Kate” Rose has served as the UF/IFAS Florida Sea Grant Extension Agent for Charlotte County since January 2022.
 Although she grew up in New Jersey, Kate has been connected to Florida all her life.
 Kate completed her first open water dive in Key Largo and is a double gator, earning both her bachelor’s and her master’s in Fisheries and Aquatic Science from the University of Florida.
-She has experience with sponge restoration, disease ecology, finfish aquaculture and crustacean fisheries, but in her present role focuses on seagrass ecology, water quality and citizen science
+She has experience with sponge restoration, disease ecology, finfish aquaculture, and crustacean fisheries, but her present role focuses on seagrass ecology, water quality, and citizen science.